 6. Maintaining the Things You Already Have

+For example, rather than buying all new shoes just because the tread is a little worn down, try bringing them to the local cobbler (aka shoe repair).
 They may be able to replace the thread for a fraction of the price of new shoes.
 This same idea goes for big-ticket items too.

 7. Understanding Shopping Triggers